exonum/pwbox/doc/API.md

         except for testing purposes.
 If not specified explicitly, the salt is generated randomly
       * **opslimit:** [Number]
-        opslimit for scrypt with the same meaning as in NaCl/libsodium.
+        Operations limit for scrypt with the same meaning as in NaCl/libsodium.
-        The default value is `pwbox.defaultOpslimit`
+        The default value is `pwbox.defaultOpslimit`.
+        Must be in the interval [`pwbox.minOpslimit`, `pwbox.maxOpslimit`].
       * **memlimit:** [Number]
-        memlimit for scrypt with the same meaning as in NaCl/libsodium.
+        RAM usage limit for scrypt with the same meaning as in NaCl/libsodium.
-        The default value is `pwbox.defaultMemlimit`
+        The default value is `pwbox.defaultMemlimit`.
+        Must be in the interval [`pwbox.minMemlimit`, `pwbox.maxMemlimit`].
       * **encoding:** [`'object'`|`'binary'`]
         Format for the returned box. `'binary'` (default) means that the box is returned as a `Uint8Array`. `'object'` means that the box returned